Pancreas Transplantation Medication

 Class Summary

 The agents are very effective at prophylaxis against early acute rejection, which is especially beneficial in managing the recipient with delayed graft function.
-The agents provide an effective immunologic cover during a period where the calcineurin inhibitors either are delayed or administered in subtherapeutic doses until graft function improves.
-Induction agents are used less often if immediate graft function occurs, such as recipients of living kidney donors, especially HLA-ID grafts.
+The agents provide an effective immunologic cover during a period where the calcineurin inhibitors are either delayed or administered in subtherapeutic doses until graft function improves.
+Induction agents are used less often if immediate graft function occurs, such as recipients of living kidney donors, especially HLA-identical grafts.

 Basiliximab (Simulect)